uga-libraries/web-archiving/web_archiving_program.md

 # Purpose

 The University of Georgia Libraries is engaged in web archiving in order to capture and preserve at-risk content that is in alignment with our collecting areas and to expand collecting into areas like student life, activism, and local elections which are primarily documented through social media.
+Additionally, we use web archiving in support of our responsibilities as the official depository for Georgia state government publications.

 # Collecting Areas